Parlay Betting Strategy

 Parlays and Profit

 You don’t need to calculate the parlay profit yourself.
 All online bookies have automated calculators that will give you a clear idea of what you can expect.
-Just keep adding odds on the slip and enter the stake, and the system will do the calculation for you.
+Just keep adding odds on the slip and enter the stake, and the system will calculate for you.

 Unfortunately, no strategy can be guaranteed a profit from parlays.
 You’re relying on luck rather than expertise with so many matches on the slip.